 We have all heard of the “unique” items for sale in Japanese vending machines ranging from sweet treats to used panties.
 Now, Japanese EV drivers can stop by a local vending machine for a quick charge.
-Ten companies, including Panasonic and the vending machine giant Forking, have collaborated on a project to install electric car chargers alongside drink vending machines across Japan.
+Ten companies, including Panasonic and the vending machine giant best online casino Forking, have collaborated on a project to install electric car chargers alongside drink vending machines across Japan.
 By the end of the first year, the companies plan to install 10,000 chargers at vending machines.

 World’s First Hybrid Solar Power Plant in Fla.

 Florida Power & Light Company completed its Martin Next Generation Solar Energy Center, the first hybrid solar power plant in the world.
 The plant, which spans 500 acres in Martin County, Florida, connects a field of solar thermal mirrors with a combined-cycle natural gas power plant.
 The mirrors are set with tracking devices to increase solar exposure.
 The Center is expected to generate enough energy to power 11,000 homes, preventing 2.75 million tons of greenhouse gas emissions.

 Energy Secretary Steven Chu announced advancements in next generation biofuels, including new technology that uses bacteria to convert plant matter into a chemical that can be burned in car engines.
 The chemical, isobutanol, has a heat value that is higher than ethanol, making it more similar to gasoline.
 “America”s oil dependence — which leaves hardworking families at the mercy of global oil markets – won”t be solved overnight,” said Chu.
 “But the remarkable advance of science and biotechnology in the past decade puts us on the precipice of a revolution in biofuels.”

 Wind Energy Leader Dabs in Solar Power